NECROTIC RING SPOT FUNGUS

 Monitor the Progress

-If the lawn hasn’t made much progress after following steps 1-6 and a full year has passed since you started treatment, the reason may be that the soil is still lifeless or lacking in beneficial microbial activity.
-This means that one of the key elements in soil recovery is still not correct.
+If the lawn hasn’t made much progress after following steps 1-6 and a full year has passed, the reason may be that the soil is still lifeless or lacking in beneficial microbial activity.
+This means that one of the 4 main (air, water, food, and heat) elements in soil recovery is still not correct.

 Air, Water, Food, and Heat